Kaltsoon/data-management-and-databases/slides/week-7/week-7.md

 # Join clauses

-- With join clauses, it is a good idea specify the table name before the column name to avoid _ambiguous column names_:
+- With join clauses, it is a good idea to specify the table name before the column name to avoid _ambiguous column names_:

 ```sql
 -- ❌ teacher_number column name is ambiguous because